-This Index assesses the overall threat from greater Middle East-based terrorism, considering the range of contingencies, as "aggressive" and "capable."
-The decrease from "hostile" to "aggressive" reflects significant losses in territorial control and subsequent need to focus their efforts on defending and maintaining regional holds.94
+This Index assesses the overall threat from greater Middle East-based terrorism, considering the range of contingencies, as "hostile" and "capable."
+The increase from "aggressive" to "hostile" reflects the growing assertiveness of Iranian-controlled Shia militias in Iraq and Syria.